Inside the complicated reality of being America’s oldest president - The Boston Globe

 Most striking was Trump’s cognitive performance.
 He was erratic and tended to ramble; experts found that he had grown less articulate and that his vocabulary had shrunk since his younger days.
 Aides said privately that Trump had trouble processing information and distinguishing fact from fiction.
 His second chief of staff, John Kelly, bought a book analyzing Trump’s psychological health to understand him better, and several Cabinet secretaries concerned that he might be mentally unfit discussed invoking the 25th Amendment to remove him.

 But perhaps because his bombastic volume conveys energy, Trump’s issues are not associated with age in the public mind as much as Biden’s are.
-In a recent Reuters/Ipsos poll, 73% said Biden is too old to be in office, compared with 51% who said the same of Trump.
+In a recent Reuters/Ipsos poll, 73 percent said Biden is too old to be in office, compared with 51 percent who said the same of Trump.

-Biden manages his day with more discipline than his predecessor.
-First lady Jill Biden, who teaches at Northern Virginia Community College, gets up around 6 a.m. while the president wakes an hour later, according to accounts he has given.
-Biden has told aides that their cat sometimes wakes him in the middle of the night by walking across his face.

-By 7:20 a.m., the first lady leaves for work.
-Biden works out at 8 a.m.; he has a Peloton bicycle in the residence and is known to watch shows such as MSNBC’s “Morning Joe.”
-He arrives at the Oval Office by 9 a.m. for a morning usually filled with meetings.
-For lunch, there is a rotation of salad, soup and sandwiches.